Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 1060 should be 2% faster than the GeForce GTX 580 3GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 1060 should in theory be a bit superior to the GeForce GTX 580 3GB in general. (explain)

-Texel RateThe GeForce GTX 1060 is much (about 144%) more effective at texture filtering than the GeForce GTX 580 3GB. (explain)
+Texel RateThe GeForce GTX 1060 will be quite a bit (more or less 144%) more effective at texture filtering than the GeForce GTX 580 3GB. (explain)

-Pixel RateThe GeForce GTX 1060 is much (about 95%) more effective at anti-aliasing than the GeForce GTX 580 3GB, and also will be capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 1060 will be much (about 95%) more effective at AA than the GeForce GTX 580 3GB, and able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison